We all like to have some extra cash…

 Their three payment statuses are “processing,” “pending,” and “paid.”

 Companies want feedback on user experience, not necessarily your personal experiences.

-Lastly, always include suggestions for improving the site or app in question.
+Always include suggestions for improving the site or app in question.

-This should increase your chances of obtaining future tests.
+The higher the rating, the more chances of obtaining future tests.